therealOri/Genter/README.md

 <br>
 <br>

 If you come across ANY issues or bugs, please report it by making an [issue](https://github.com/therealOri/Genter/issues).
 It helps out a lot!
+And if you happen to like what I have made, make sure to leave a :star:.
 __ __

 <br>